osmus/OpenTrailMap/README.md

 5. Visit [http://localhost:4001](http://localhost:4001) in your browser
 6. That's it!

+#### Building sprites

+Source vector images for use in the map are located at [/style/sprites/svg/](/style/sprites/svg/).
+If you add or change any of these, you'll need to rebuild the spritesheets.

+1. Install the [spreet](https://github.com/flother/spreet) command line tool
+2. Run `npm run sprites`

 ## License

 The OpenTrailMap source code is distributed under the [MIT license](https://github.com/osmus/OpenTrailMap/blob/main/LICENSE).
 Dependencies are subject to their respective licenses.